• Home

 • light clothes like T-shirts and shorts (daytime)

-• a change of clothes (if staying overnight)
+• change of clothes (if staying overnight)

-• comfortable good walking shoes/boots for jungle treks
+• comfortable good walking shoes/ boots for jungle treks

-• light and warm sock
+• light and warm socks, long knee-high socks against leeches

 • hut, sunglasses, sun lotion, insect repellent, toilet paper